infinum/swift-style-guide/README.md

 * __Be mindful about grammar!__
 * Names should be meaningful and compact.
-* Use UpperCamelCase for types and protocols, lowerCamelCase for everything else
+* Use `UpperCamelCase` for types and protocols, `lowerCamelCase` for everything else
-* Include all needed words while omitting needless words
+* Include all needed words while omitting needless ones
 * Use names based on roles, not types
 * Strive for fluent usage
 * Begin factory methods with make